Pisanello: Political unrest

 In 1438, a war broke out between the ruler of Milan Filippo Maria Visconti and the republic of Venice.
-Pisanello was in Mantua with Gianfancresco Gonzaga.
+Pisanello was in Mantua with Gianfrancesco Gonzaga.
 They decided to play a part in the capture of Verona.
 Consequently, the Venetian government called him a rebel and threatened him with a stiff sentence.
 Only an intercession by a powerful friend could preserve him.

 After a stay in Milan between 1440 and 1441, Pisanello went back to Ferrara in 1441.
 There he painted his acclaimed portrait of Lionello d'Este, now on display at the Accademia Carrara, Bergamo.
 His Madonna and Child with Two Saints (National Gallery, London) probably dated from the same period.
 The impressive fresco cycle Scenes of War and Chivalry in the Palazzo Ducale di Mantova, Mantua probably dates from 1447.

 Later life

 From December 1448 until the end of his life he lived in Naples, where he enjoyed great repute at the Aragon court.
 The poet Porcellio even wrote an ode in his honour.
 He may have lived five or six years longer, but there is no more mention of him in the records.